IPAC requirements for clinics

 - and more

-Medical Device Reprocessing standards for clinics
+Medical Device Reprocessing requirements for clinics

-Guidelines for clinics
+Guidance for clinics

 Hand hygiene is the most effective way of preventing the spread of infection to patients, staff or clinic visitors.
 Your clinic hand hygiene program should include training and education on policies, procedures and practices, and should be reviewed regularly.